snailtail/catmandu/readme.md

 **Preparations**

-Installation of necessary files:
+Installation of necessary files: See https://librecat.org/Catmandu/#installation Or if you're on a decently recent Ubuntu this should work:

-- Clone this repository, to get started.
+- Clone this repository.
-- Run  _setup.sh if you're on Debian/Ubuntu, it should work - if not, try the three commands listed below.
-If that doesn't work, I'm sorry - I probably can't help you, but maybe the Internet can?
+- Run  _setup.sh

 You should be aware that the installation process probably will take a good long while.
-My machines arent lightning fast, but it took some 30 minutes to download and prepare/install everything.
-However, since you just fire away the installation with three lines (or via _setup.sh) you can go about some other business while the installation runs it's course.
+My machines arent lightning fast, but it took some 45 minutes to download, build and install everything.
+However,the installation does it's business without a need for your help, so you can go about some other business while the installation runs it's course.

 ***Tested on the following platforms:***